-- This policy and other safeguarding-related policies and procedures (such as the staff behaviour policy) are shared at induction, understood by all staff, including temporary staff and volunteers, and are being followed at all times. - Staff receive regular safeguarding training, which is updated regularly. - Parents and carers are aware of this policy and where they can access a copy. - The DSLs have sufficient time, training, support and resources to carry out the role and there is cover by an equivalently trained deputy if the DSLs are absent. - Visitors are appropriately supervised or escorted, where necessary. - Systems are in place for children to express their views and give feedback, which are used to inform the whole school approach to safeguarding. - They become the 'case manager' when an allegation is raised about a member of staff (see Appendix 2) and make the final decision regarding all low-level concerns. - There are enough staff per child (staff ratios), where relevant and applicable.
+- This policy and other safeguarding related policies and procedures (such as the staff code of conduct) are shared at induction, understood by all staff, including temporary staff and volunteers, and are being followed at all times. - Staff receive safeguarding training that is updated regularly. - Parents and carers are aware of this policy and where they can access a copy. - The DSL is given the additional time, funding, training, resources, and support needed to carry out the role effectively and there is cover by an equivalently trained deputy if the DSL is absent. - Visitors are appropriately supervised or escorted, where necessary.

+- Systems are in place for children to express their views and give feedback, which are used to inform the whole school approach to safeguarding. - They become the 'case manager' when an allegation is raised about a member of staff and make the final decision regarding all low-level concerns. - There are enough staff per child (staff ratios), where relevant and applicable.

-The designated safeguarding lead (DSL) - Emily Newton, Alice Govan (incl training for staff), Denise Ramkissoon, Kerry Crombie
+The designated safeguarding lead (DSL) - Emily Newton, Alice Govan (incl training for staff), Denise Ramkissoon